kube-academy/katacoda-scenarios/kubectl-intermediate/step13.md

 `kubectl scale deploy nginx-deployment --replicas=5`{{execute}}

-Verify whether pods have been scaled:
+Verify whether the pods have been scaled:

 `kubectl get pods`{{execute}}

 You can pass the `-w` flag to watch  the scaling live.

-Let's now scale the deployment down to 1 replica:
+Let's wait until the pods are running, then scale the deployment down to 1 replica.
+Type the below command to scale it down:

 `kubectl scale deploy/nginx-deployment --replicas=1`{{execute}}

 Verify whether the pods have been scaled down to a single replica:

 `kubectl get pods`{{execute}}

+**NOTE:** *Scaling a deployment using the imperative `kubectl scale` command is not best practice.
+The best practice is to manually edit the deployment manifest file, update the spec.replicas field, save it, and run the `kubectl apply -f DEPPLYOMET.YAML` command.
+This way, the deployment manifest file remains the single source of truth.*